joshgerdes/jekyll-uno/_drafts/hidden-tags-in-azure.md

     $resouceGroup = 'vm-dev-rg'
     Get-AzResource -ResourceGroupName $resouceGroup | Select-Object ResourceId | Out-GridView -PassThru | Update-AzTag -Tag $replacedTags -Operation Merge

-This will snippet will gather all the resources in your Resource Group, then select their Resource IDs, the script will then prompt with a GUI allowing you to select which resources or resources you want to update your tags on, then once you click Ok, it will update the Tags on the resources you selected.
+This will snippet will gather all the resources in your Resource Group, then select their Resource IDs; the script will then prompt with a GUI allowing you to select which resources or resources you want to update your tags on, then once you click Ok, it will update the Tags on the resources you selected.

 ![PowerShell - Add Azure Tags](/uploads/powershell_hiddentagsadd.png "PowerShell - Add Azure Tags")